getpawprint/slate/source/includes/_payments_v2.md

 user | object | Description of the client; may be null for guest checkouts. intakes | object[] | Multiple intakes (and thus multiple pets) may be linked to an charge.
-May also be empty for guest checkouts. amount | int | The amount paid to the vet or refunded to the client. is_refund | boolean | Whether or not this payment is a refund to the client.
+May also be empty for guest checkouts. amount | int | The amount paid to the vet or refunded to the client.

 ### HTTP Request
 `GET /partners/payment_report`